"whatever your style is, feel good in what you wear"

 Amy Childs and Gemma Collins also had their fashion ranges on display.
 Having a huge fan base all over the UK it wasn’t a shock to see their boutiques flooded with customers.
 Customers who bought outfits from there boutiques were given the chance to get a signed autograph and picture with Amy and Gemma.

-Musical celebrity Danny Shah [Urban Acts] and English R&B group ‘Stooshe’ performed there new singles in front of a large audience.
+Musical celebrity Danny Shah [Urban Acts] and English R&B group ‘Stooshe’ performed their new singles in front of a large audience.
 Also opening the Suzuki Fashion Theatre was X-Factor’s act Times Red.
 Each year celebrities, designers and experts from the arts and entertainment industry put on a great show for the audiences.
 On Monday’s show the popular JLS performed to give fans a huge treat.

 The hustle and bustle of the Clothes Show 2012 showed that yet again it was a hit with everyone at the show, especially, for bargain hunters who purchased clothes at discounted rates.
 The overall organisation of the event was well presented with hospitable organisers helping out as required.

 Trends at the Clothes Show 2012 suggest that fashion is moving to an eastern representation.
-Compared to other years, designer brands are no longer dominating the exhibitors list, as independent brands are increasing their popularity.
+Compared to other years, designer brands are no longer dominating the exhibitor’s list, as independent brands are increasing their popularity.
 In 2012, the celebrity line up included the biggest names in the country, which attracted many people from across the UK.

 The Clothes Show is returning to Birmingham in December 2013, packed with the latest trends and a bigger line up of stars than before.
-The most exciting day out will be opening to the public once again; with thousands more stalls, enthralling consumers of fashion and style.
+The most exciting day out will be opening to the public once again; with thousands of more stalls, enthralling consumers of fashion and style.